 It's an amalgamation of sounds from all frequencies, but white noise comes across as a high-pitched buzz.
 That's because of the way your ears hear it.
 There's a lot of complicated science involved, but basically, your brain amplifies sounds in the higher pitch frequencies, making them sound louder than they actually are.
 So while you may be hearing sounds from a variety of frequencies, the highest ones tend to drown out the lower pitched notes.

-That's where pink noise comes in.
-Pink noise takes this human tendency into account and balances out the noise so that all frequencies are heard equally.
+Pink noise takes the human tendency to hear only some frequencies into account and balances out the noise so that all frequencies are heard equally.
 The higher the frequency, the more its volume is dampened.
 To your ears, the sound is deeper and softer than white noise, as you can hear in the video below.
 Think of rain falling on the pavement or a gentle breeze in the trees.

-In a study at China's Peking University, researchers found that when participants were exposed to either pink noise or no noise during nighttime sleep and naps, 75 percent reported more restful sleep with the pink noise.
-Brain activity monitors confirmed this, showing that participants had 23 percent more restful brain activity at night with pink noise and 45 percent more restful sleep during naps.
+In a study at China's Peking University, researchers found that when participants were exposed to either pink noise or no noise during nighttime sleep and naps, 75% reported more restful sleep with the pink noise.
+Brain activity monitors confirmed this, showing that participants had 23% more restful brain activity at night with pink noise and 45% more restful sleep during naps.

 Brown noise takes this concept to the next level, further dampening noise at higher frequencies to produce an even deeper, richer sound.
 Think of a roaring waterfall or evenly crashing ocean waves.
 It's not named after the color brown but rather after the botanist Robert Brown, who in the 1800s discovered random particle motion, also called Brownian motion.
 Brown, or Brownian, noise is similar to random particle motion in that the changes in sound signals from one moment to the next occur randomly.
 You can hear it in the video below.